TryItOnline/straw/README.md

 ## Reference

+Straw have 3 stacks:

-Straw have 2 stacks, the first is initialized with an empty string and the second with `Hello, World!`.
+* Two main stacks (the first is initialized with an empty string and the second with `Hello, World!`)
+* One temporary stack

 Straw use the CP437 encoding.